-IMerge TM
+IMerge

-IMergeTM is designed to evaluate imetelstat in transfusion dependent patients with IPSS low or intermediate-1 risk MDS who have relapsed after or are refractory to prior treatment with an erythropoiesis-stimulating agent.
+IMerge was initiated to evaluate imetelstat in transfusion dependent patients with IPSS low or intermediate-1 risk MDS who have relapsed after or are refractory to prior treatment with an ESA.

-As designed, IMergeTM consists of two parts and a total of approximately 200 patients are expected to be enrolled.
-Part 1 of the trial is planned as a Phase 2, open-label, single-arm design to assess the efficacy and safety of imetelstat.
-Up to 30 patients are expected to be enrolled in Part 1, who will all receive imetelstat and be followed for safety, hematologic improvement and reduction in transfusion requirement.
+IMerge was designed as a two-part clinical trial and a total of approximately 200 patients are expected to be enrolled.
+Part 1 of the trial is designed as a Phase 2, open-label, single-arm design to assess the efficacy and safety of imetelstat.
+Part 1 of IMerge is fully enrolled with approximately 30 patients, who will all receive imetelstat and be followed for safety, hematologic improvement and reduction in transfusion requirement.
 Before proceeding to Part 2, the data from Part 1 must support a positive assessment of the benefit-risk profile of imetelstat in these patients.
-Based on numerous factors, including the pace of patient enrollment in Part 1 of the trial, we expect Janssen to conduct an internal review of the data from Part 1 in the second half of 2016.
-During this internal review, no new patients will be enrolled into the study.
 Part 2 of the trial is planned as a Phase 3 double-blind, randomized, placebo-controlled design to compare the efficacy of imetelstat against placebo.
-Approximately 170 patients are expected to be enrolled in Part 2, and such patients will be assigned randomly, in a 2:1 ratio, to receive either imetelstat or placebo.
+Under the original design of IMerge, if the trial proceeds to Part 2, approximately 170 patients are expected to be enrolled in Part 2, and such patients will be assigned randomly, in a 2:1 ratio, to receive either imetelstat or placebo.

 The inclusion criteria for both parts of the trial require that at the time of enrollment each patient must be red blood cell transfusion-dependent.
 Imetelstat in Parts 1 and 2, or placebo in Part 2, will be administered as an intravenous infusion.
 The planned starting dose of imetelstat will be 7.5 mg/kg every four weeks and may be escalated according to certain protocol-specified conditions.
 Dose reductions for adverse events may follow protocol-specified algorithms.
 All patients may receive supportive care, including transfusions or myeloid growth factors, as needed per investigator discretion and according to local standard practices.

-The primary efficacy endpoint is designed to be the rate of red blood cell transfusion-independence lasting at least eight weeks, defined as the proportion of patients without any red blood cell transfusion during any consecutive eight weeks since entry to the trial.
+The primary efficacy endpoint of IMerge is designed to be the percentage of patients, defined by the trial protocol, who achieve red blood cell transfusion-independence lasting at least eight consecutive weeks at any time after entry to the trial.
 A primary efficacy analysis is planned to occur 12 months after the last patient is enrolled.
-We expect full clinical data from IMergeTM to be presented at a medical conference to be determined in the future.

 Secondary efficacy endpoints include the proportion of patients achieving red blood cell transfusion-independence lasting at least 24 weeks, the time to and duration of red blood cell transfusion-independence, the proportion of patients achieving hematologic improvement, the proportion of patients achieving CR or PR according to the 2006 International Working Group, or IWG, criteria for MDS, the proportion of patients requiring red blood cell transfusions and the amount, the proportion of patients requiring the use of myeloid growth factors and the dose, as well as assessments of the change in the patients' quality of life using several different validated instruments.
-Patients are also planned to be followed for an assessment of overall survival and time to progression to AML.
+Patients will be followed by Janssen for an assessment of overall survival and time to progression to AML.
 These secondary endpoints are expected to be assessed at the time of the primary efficacy analysis.

-Safety outcomes will be monitored throughout the trial and will include enhanced data collection and reporting for adverse events of interest, including hepatobiliary-associated laboratory findings and hepatic adverse events.
+Safety outcomes are monitored throughout the trial and include enhanced data collection and reporting for adverse events of interest, including hepatobiliary-associated laboratory findings and hepatic adverse events.

-Multiple medical centers across North and South America, Europe and Asia are planned to participate in the trial.
-Study design information for IMergeTM, including patient eligibility criteria, is posted on clinicaltrials.gov, and the list of participating clinical trial sites is expected to be updated on an ongoing basis
+IMerge is being conducted at multiple medical centers across North and South America, Europe and Asia.
+Study design information for IMerge, including patient eligibility criteria, is posted on clinicaltrials.gov.